top of page

 Aristotle, Politics 1294b

 For decades, ancient Greek demokratia has been viewed through the lens of modern democracy.
 What if we flip the gaze?
-Using the vantage point argued in Demos: How the People Ruled Athens, this book will examine the post-classical political landscape through classical Greek eyes, arguing the strengths and weaknesses of popular politics in Hellenistic Greece, republican Rome, revolutionary England, America and France, and contemporary liberal democracies from a “demokratic” perspective.
-It will close by assessing the prospects for something like demokratia today.
-The provisional title is ambitious given the range of times and places it hopes to cover, but apt in that the book's real target is traces of ancient Greek-style demokratia, which have had a short history so far.
+Using the vantage point argued in Demos: How the People Ruled Athens, this book will examine the post-classical political landscape through classical Greek eyes, assessing the strengths and increasing weaknesses of popular politics in Hellenistic Greece, republican Rome, revolutionary England, America and France, and contemporary liberal democracies from a “demokratic” perspective.

 Polling at CoventGarden 1807(1).jpg